-In Year 3 and 4 our vision is to allow all students to learn to the best of their ability, in a safe and happy classroom where they can be successful.
-Throughout the year the children are encouraged to set achievable personal learning goals to work towards.
+Our vision in years 3 and 4, is that all students learn to the best of their ability, in a safe and happy classroom where they can be successful.
+Throughout the year the students are encouraged to set and work towards achievable personal learning goals.
 These goals are continually reviewed by the students and their teachers.
 Classroom learning spaces are organised to enable flexibility for differentiated groupings, and to cater for individual abilities.

-In reading students become independent in selecting and reading a variety of texts that will promote comprehension, opinions and enjoyment.
-Students participate in a variety of whole class activities, independent and small reading groups to develop their reading skills.
+In reading, students become independent in selecting and reading a variety of texts that promote comprehension, opinions and enjoyment.
+Students participate in a variety of whole class, independent and small group reading activities to develop their reading skills.
 Reading regularly at home is strongly encouraged and supported by recording a log in a diary and through access to a wide variety of books for borrowing from both the classroom and school libraries.

-Children are given the opportunity to reflect, share ideas and opinions throughout the day in pair share and group discussions.
+Students are given the opportunity to reflect, share ideas and their opinions throughout the day in pair share and group discussions.
 This is a core component of Speaking and Listening.
 Discussions arise from many sources including when viewing educational materials and from digital learning programs.

-Our mathematical planning focuses on covering the AusVels content strands of Number and Algebra, Measurement and Geometry and Statistics and Probability.
-We find out what the children know and use differentiated groupings to take the children beyond what they know, giving them experiences and extending their knowledge and understanding of maths concepts using open-ended tasks, problem solving and mental strategies.
-Resources such as Mathletics and Studyladder support the maths program at school and at home.
+Our mathematical planning focuses on covering the Victorian curriculum content of Number and Algebra, Measurement and Geometry, and Statistics and Probability.
+We find out what the students know and use differentiated groupings to take them beyond what they know, giving them experiences that extend their knowledge and understanding of Maths concepts.
+Open-ended tasks, problem solving and mental strategies are also used to enhance learning.

-Students have access to i-pads and computers across the Literacy, Numeracy and Integrated Studies programs.
+Students have access to use iPads and computers across all areas of the curriculum.